openshift/osd-example-operator/README.md

 ## Slack Notifications

 If you want to be notified of the results of your builds in slack, you can take advantage of [this feature](https://docs.ci.openshift.org/docs/how-tos/notification/).
-[Here](https://github.com/openshift/release/pull/16674/files#diff-d214756a87b37f0ad838abce8ddfa8993c7cd6a7614fc15384f5f3e4307f079aR1983) is an example PR of someone configuring slack alerts for an Addon.
+[Here](https://github.com/openshift/release/pull/16674/files#diff-d214756a87b37f0ad838abce8ddfa8993c7cd6a7614fc15384f5f3e4307f079aR1983) is an example PR for configuring slack alerts for an Addon.